codepath/android_guides/Animations.md

 View animations is a slower and less flexible system for animation that predates the property animation system that was introduced later. **Property animations are generally preferred** but let's take a look at the older system and how to apply animations using the original XML syntax.

 The primary motivations for the introduction of the property animations system are outlined clearly in this [post from 2011 introducing property animations](http://android-developers.blogspot.com/2011/02/animation-in-honeycomb.html).
 The old view animation system only supported move, fade, scale, and rotate, whereas the new one provides a more extensible framework (i.e. background color, [marker map locations](http://blog.neteril.org/blog/2013/05/26/exploring-android-property-animations/)).
-In addition, the old system only supported GUI objects (i.e. Views) but the new Property animations could support any objects including drawables.
+In addition, the old system only supported GUI objects (i.e. Views) but the new Property animations can support any objects including drawables.

 ### Using XML